 where Eg is the band-gap of the PbS CQD as determined by the excitonic peak feature in the absorption spectrum and d is the diameter of particle in nm.
 From the crystal structure of CdS (zinc blende), a good gauge of the thickness of a monolayer of CdS would be the nearest cadmium to sulfur atom distance, which is about 0.25 nm48.
 Our thinnest CdS shell thickness for the core/shell CQD was calculated to be 0.1 nm, using the band-gap approach.
 Similar sub-monolayer CdS has been deduced in other work using this approach49.
 This discrepancy might be due to the fact that the thickness of shell layer is determined by subtracting the total CQD diameter from the diameter of the PbS core, which is only an estimation using the excitonic peak feature, and Eq.
 1 assumes a spherical shaped-CQD.
 Furthermore, the PbS core has a common shared outer layer of sulfur atoms with the CdS layer.
 Thus, a simple subtraction of diameters may result in an apparent sub-monolayer value of CdS.

 Due to the similarity in crystal structure and lattice constant of CdS and PbS, it is difficult to image the thin layer of CdS using high resolution TEM.50 However, evidence for an epitaxial CdS shell can be determined using XRD.
 The presence of an increasing CdS phase composition with increasing CdS shell thickness implies that the CdS only exists as part of the core/shell heterostructure and, eliminating the possibility of the nucleation of separate CdS phases and homogenous alloying.
 As illustrated in Fig. 3a, the relative peak heights of the PbS/CdS core/shell CQD sample and positions are influenced by the CdS shell on the PbS core.
 Taking the most obvious peaks as an example, pure bulk CdS zinc blende has a higher peak intensity for the {111} reflections compared to the {200} reflections whereas both PbS CQD and pure PbS bulk phase (rocksalt structure) have almost equal intensities for these reflections.
 For a core/shell structure with a constant diameter, a thicker shell layer would increase its overall composition with respect to the amount of PbS left in this heterostructure.
 This model is consistent with our XRD results, showing an increasing {111} intensity while the {200} peak decreases as the CdS shell thickness increases.
-In addition, Fig. S1 excludes the possibility of a hexagonal phase of CdS.-Pb
+In addition, Fig. S1 excludes the possibility of a hexagonal phase of CdS.
+A pure phase CdS shell rather than an alloyed Cd-PbS is also supported by a theoretical work by Zhao et al. that proposed an observation of a much smaller band gap if shell layer exists as an alloy.29